mrdarcychen/BlockyArena/README.md

 #### Player commands
 ```
 /arena join  #To join an active session
-/arena quit  #To quit the current sess
+/arena quit  #To quit the current session
 ```

 ## Permissions
 ```
-Permissions should be here
+Work in progress...
 ```

 ## Developer notes